|

 Unit 3: Microeconomics

-Page history last edited by Pete Scholtes 11 years, 5 months ago
+Page history last edited by Pete Scholtes 12 years ago

 This three-week unit is an introduction microeconomics ("micro" for short), the study of individual and business behavior in the economy.
 After this unit, you will be able to explain how to find the point of allocative efficiency for any society, buy stock on the commodities market, and draw supply and demand curves to show how a market price is reached.
 You'll also be able to explain corporations, economies of scale, and where labor organizing fits along the Left-Right political spectrum in economics.